hstct/FreshProxy/README.md

 ```
 5. **Commit** & **push** your branch, then open a PR.

-We appreciate your help in making **frsshproxy** more robust and easier to use!
+We appreciate your help in making **FreshProxy** more robust and easier to use!